Nuvalence/aws-lambda-workshop/workshops/sqs-integration/README.md

 ## Configure Lambda function
 Before our Lambda function can be triggered from an SQS message we must first give it permission to interact with SQS.
 Luckily AWS already has a policy that allows this so we don't have to make a custom policy like we did for DynamoDB.
-1. On the Lambda function page update the handler to `io.nuvalence.workshops.aws.lambda.SqsMessageHandler::handleRequest` and then click "Save".
+1. On the Lambda function page update the handler to `io.nuvalence.workshops.aws.lambda.SqsMessageHandler::handleRequest` (or in JavaScript, change your last line to be `module.exports = handleRequest`) and then click "Save".
 2. We can then take a shortcut to the Lambda execution role by scrolling down to the "Execution Role" section and clicking the link that says "View the nuvalence-workshop-sqs-role role on the IAM console".
 3. Now click "Attach Policy" and attach "AWSLambdaSQSQueueExecutionRole" to give the Lambda function permission to interact with an SQS queue.

 ## Creating an SQS Queue
 1. To create an SQS queue start by navigating to "Services" -> "Simple Queue Service" -> "Create New Queue".
-2. For our use case a standard queue is fine, name the queue `nuvalence-queue` and then click "Quick-Create Queue".
+2. For our use case a standard queue is fine, name the queue `yourname-nuvalence-queue` and then click "Quick-Create Queue".
 3. Next select the queue and click "Queue Actions" then "Configure Trigger for Lambda Function".
 4. In this menu select "nuvalence-workshop-sqs" and then click "Save".